The Jan. 6 committee holds its 8th hearing Thursday night. Here's what to expect

 Plenty of timelines have sketched out how most of the day unfolded, but for more than 3 hours, Trump went dark as a mob attacked the U.S. Capitol.
 The committee has had to work to put together an account of what he was doing then because public records have been hard to come by.

-Two former White House officials who served under Trump will testify at Thursday's hearing — former National Security Council member Matthew Pottinger and one-time Deputy White House Press Secretary Sarah Matthews, three sources familiar with the committee's work told NPR.
+Two former White House officials who served under Trump will testify at Thursday's hearing — former National Security Council member Matthew Pottinger and one-time Deputy White House Press Secretary Sarah Matthews — three sources familiar with the committee's work told NPR.
+Both resigned shortly after Jan.
+6.

 Reps.
 Elaine Luria, a Democrat, and Adam Kinzinger, one of two panel Republicans, are expected to take a lead at the hearing, and Rep. Bennie Thompson will chair the hearing remotely due to his COVID-19 diagnosis.

-Note: This story will be updated throughout Thursday's 8 p.m.
-ET hearing.
-Watch the hearing live here: